Skip to content

 Can I actually code on my phone with Cursor?

-You can launch and supervise cloud agents from the PWA, start a task, add follow-ups, run several in parallel, review the diffs and PRs.
+You can launch and supervise cloud agents from the iOS app or Android PWA, start a task, add follow-ups, run several in parallel, review the diffs and PRs.
 You cannot open an interactive shell or do inline editing on the phone; Cursor's docs have you "pick up the agent's work in Cursor" on the desktop for that.

 How much does Cursor cost compared to Cosyra?